 Com-posh-ionate.
 That’s how my youngest brother describes me.
 He’s not lying.
 I’m into philanthropy and community service and human rights and that whole thing, but I have always had an instinctive taste for fine, expensive things.
 I have a champagne appetite on a moscato d’asti budget.
 I know how to suffer, and I know that […]Read more "On Being Com-posh-ionate, and other 1st world problems"

 Originally posted on 4th World Initiative:

 Those closest to me know me to be a bit of a seer.
 That is, I dream things and hear things that later come to pass.
 It’s not something I talk about.
 After all, that’s crazy, right?
 Especially since I’m an intellectual, a super rational lawyer and what not.
-The fact that I’m religious frustrates many people precisely because they think I’m too intelligent to be holding onto dogma, but they don’t hear what I hear, see what I see, feel what I feel, or know what I sometimes know.
+The fact that I’m religious frustrates […]Read more "Gifts"

 “Nombreux n’ont pas de l’eau.